-Unlike credit card disputes, SEPA Direct Debit disputes are final and there is no process for appeal.
-If a customer successfully disputes a payment, you must contact them if you want to resolve the situation.
-If you’re able to come to an arrangement and your customer is willing to return the funds to you, they must make a new payment.
+Unlike credit card disputes, all SEPA Direct Debit disputes are final and there is no appeals process.
+If a customer successfully disputes a payment, you must reach out to them if you would like to resolve the situation.
+If you’re able to come to an arrangement and your customer is willing to return the funds to you, they will need to make a new payment.

-In general, each dispute includes the reason for its creation, but this varies from country to country.
-For example, disputed payments in Germany do not provide additional information for privacy reasons.
+In general, each dispute includes the reason for its creation, though this can vary from country to country.
+For instance, disputed payments in Germany do not provide additional information for privacy reasons.

-Refunds for payments made with SEPA Direct Debit must be submitted within 180 days from the date of the original payment.
-Refunds require additional time to process (typically three to four business days).
-If you accidentally debit your customer, please contact them immediately to avoid a payment dispute.
+Payments made with SEPA Direct Debit can only be submitted for refund within 180 days from the date of the original charge.
+After 180 days, it is no longer possible to refund the charge.
+Similar to the delays introduced to payments with SEPA Direct Debit, refunds also require additional time to process (typically 3-4 business days).
+Should you accidentally debit your customer, please contact them immediately to avoid having the payment disputed.

-SEPA does not explicitly label refunds when the funds are deposited back to a customer’s bank account.
-Instead, refunds are processed as a credit and include a visible reference to the original payment’s statement descriptor.
+SEPA does not explicitly label refunds when the funds are deposited back to the customer’s account.
+Instead, they are processed as a credit and include a visible reference to the original payment’s statement descriptor.

-When issuing a refund, you should inform your customer immediately that the refund can take up to five business days to arrive in their bank account.
+When issuing a refund, it’s important that you immediately inform your customer that it may take up to five business days for the refund to arrive in their bank account.